Your Ultimate Guide to Planning a Grand Cayman Vacation in 2025

 Renting a car is recommended for exploring the island at your leisure.
 Rental companies are conveniently located near the airport, and obtaining a Temporary Driver’s Permit is straightforward.
 Walking or taking the public bus may be preferred alternatives for those staying along Seven Mile Beach.
 Keep in mind that driving is on the left in the Cayman Islands.

 Generally, the answer is yes.
 Opting for a rental car is easy, and we recommend them for most of our guests.
-Having the option to drive to the grocery store or for dining at one of the island’s many restaurants is a handy and cost-effective way to get around and explore the island.
+Having the option to drive to the grocery store or dine at some of the best restaurants Grand Cayman has to offer is a handy and cost-effective way to get around and explore the island.

 Many companies will also deliver a car to your villa should you decide to rent a vehicle part of the way thru your vacation for a fee, which is a great alternative if you want to do some additional exploring.